-The idiosyncratic features of the EFSF's loans, its unique institutional status and all conditionality attached to the financial assistance, make these loans a special type of financial assets.
-Direct access to relevant information and the unique relationship with its Member States, enables the Company to follow a primarily qualitative approach in the credit risk assessment of its exposures.
-In particular, EFSF's financial assistance to Member States is strictly linked to an adjustment programme that the Beneficiary Member State (BMS) commits to in order to overcome imbalances, restore sustainability, and repay the Company.
+The idiosyncratic features of EFSF loans, their unique institutional status and all conditionality attached to the financial assistance, make these loans a special type of financial assets.
+Direct access to relevant information and the unique relationship with its member states, enables the Company to follow a primarily qualitative approach in the credit risk assessment of its exposures.
+In particular, EFSF's financial assistance to member states is strictly linked to an adjustment programme that the beneficiary member state (BMS) commits to in order to overcome imbalances, restore sustainability, and repay the Company.